 Ride Access Passes: Ride Access Passes are available in addition to paying for standard entry and may be used by eligible guests to access certain rides via the ride exit during their day.
 The special access is intended to provide a reduced waiting time compared to the standard queue line although this cannot always be guaranteed.
-Each pass allows up to three people to benefit from this special access if they are visiting the Park with the disabled guests.
+Each pass allows up to three people to benefit from this special access if they are visiting the Carnival with the disabled guests.

 This of course does not limit the guests from enjoying any of the other rides in the halls by joining the standard queue lines which on a quiet day in any case will offer speedy, trouble free access.

 Please note that having a registered disability does not automatically guarantee receiving a Ride Access Pass.
 We reserve the right to make changes to, or withdraw, the Ride Access policy without prior notice.

 Ride Access Passes - Eligibility: Ride Access Passes are reserved for guests who do not understand the concept of queuing; have difficulties with everyday social interaction; have a limited capacity to follow instruction or to understand others’ emotional feelings or expressions, and may therefore become agitated or distressed if they had to queue for a ride for an extended period of time.

 In view of the level of accessibility on the rides, wheelchair users are not eligible for a Ride Access Pass.